Describes the steps necessary to install a Jalopy release.

 Pressing the Next button on the License Terms page will bring up the Installation Features page that lets you select what program features setup should install and how.

 Select any of the check boxes to mark a feature for installation.
-Should you ever run the installer again, your choices from the last session are remembered and the screen configured accordingly.
 When you first select a feature, a file chooser pops up that lets you select the target directory for the specific application.
 This is usually the root installation or settings directory of the application.

 The wizard verifies your selection and ensures valid target directories.
 If validation should fail, a dialog pops up to inform you about the situation.

 Press the Choose Other button if you want to select a different directory.
-Otherwise, if you want to leave out the feature, you can press the Skip button to end the directory chooser and return to the feature selection screen (or the next directory chooser dialog).
+Otherwise, if you want to skip the feature, you can press the Skip button to terminate the directory chooser and return to the feature selection screen (or the next directory chooser dialog).

 Once a target directory has been set for a feature, it will be displayed below the feature list.
 You can change the target directory for a feature at any time.
 First select the corresponding item in the list and then use the Choose... button at the bottom to specify the target directory.
 Please note that when multiple check boxes are selected, multiple directory choosers will appear one after another.
 Don’t be confused, just look at the title of each file chooser to see what application directory is required.

-Because it can be more convenient to leverage the plug-in manager facility of the IDE, for some plug-ins you can create an IDE specific bundle that can later be installed using the IDE specific provisions.
-To change the installation target, click the current target item behind the installation feature and choose one of the available options.
+When it comes to deployment within teams, it can be more convenient to leverage the plug-in manager of the IDE instead of distributing a custom installer.
+Jalopy therefore lets you create IDE specific bundles that may be installed using the IDE specific provisions.
+To change the installation target to the IDE specific format, click the current target item behind the installation feature and choose one of the available options.

-When the installation target has been set to the application specific update manager format, the installation will create an achive bundle in the specified directory, but the plug-in itself won’t be installed into the target application.
-You will need to use the IDE update manager to perform plug-in installation after the setup wizard has finished.
+When the installation target has been set to the application specific plug-in manager format, the installer will create a setup bundle in the specified directory, but the plug-in itself won’t be installed into the target application.
+You will need to use the IDE plug-in manager to perform plug-in installation after the setup wizard has finished.

-It is recommended to let the installer handle help installation, but when you’re installing on a machine without Internet access, you can download the help file separately from http://www.triemax.com/download/jalopy-help-1.9.3.jar and either place it along the directory where the installer sits - it will then be picked up and installed automatically by the installer (the Download Online Help screen does not appear in such a case).
+It is recommended to let the installer handle help installation, but when you’re installing on a machine without Internet access, you can download the help file separately from http://www.triemax.com/download/jalopy-help-1.9.4.jar and either place it along the directory where the installer sits—it will then be picked up and installed automatically by the installer (the Download Online Help screen does not appear in such a case).

 In case an older Jalopy release could be found on your machine, the wizard lets you choose whether the settings of the prior version should be imported during installation.